What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 HTML sitemap

-Unlike XML sitemaps which are purely for search engines, HTML sitemaps are for general visitors.
-It helps them to navigate your website easily.
-It also gives an overview of your website content along with links so that they can access their preferred content.
+Unlike XML sitemaps, which are purely for search engines, HTML sitemaps are for general visitors.
+They help them navigate your website easily and give an overview of your website content along with links so that they can access their preferred content.

 Benefits Of HTML Sitemaps

-Although HTML sitemaps do not have an impact on SEO or overall blog visibility, it adds value to your website.
-Visitors will be pleased to get all content links on one page instead of browsing all pages and categories.
+Although HTML sitemaps do not impact SEO or overall blog visibility, they add value to your website.
+Visitors will be pleased to see all content links on one page instead of browsing all pages and categories.

 How To Create An HTML Sitemap Using Rank Math?

-Like an XML sitemap, creating an HTML sitemap using Rank Math is very easy.
-Here are the steps that you need to follow.
+Creating an HTML sitemap using Rank Math is easy, like creating an XML sitemap.
+Here are the steps to follow.

-You need to enable Sitemap in the Rank Math dashboard and access the RankMath settings.
-The process is explained before in Step-1 and Step-2.
+You must enable Sitemap in the Rank Math dashboard and access the RankMath settings.
+Steps 1 and 2 explain the process.

-To access the HTML Sitemap under RankMath general settings, you need to click on the option shown below.
+To access the HTML Sitemap under RankMath general settings, click on the option below.

-You need to “Check” on “HTML Sitemap” to enable the feature.
+You must “Check” on “HTML Sitemap” to enable the feature.

 How To Create An HTMLSitemap Using Rank Math